The Good Shepherd's Keeper: Vol. I

 Again, Elijah chuckled nervously.
 He could not hide it.
 He had to tell her something, so he eased her into the conversation.
 “You know how I told you that the spiritual realm is made up of antimatter?”

 “Well, I spent all weekend researching and I figured something out.
 Get this.”
 He paused and grinned awkwardly.
 “So matter exists in three states: the common matter we can see and feel all around us, the spiritual realm of antimatter which is exactly like common matter except it has the opposite electrical charge, and then there’s dark matter – or Heaven.
 Now, according to Hinduism, the human consciousness also exists in three states.
-There’s the conscious which is our brain matter here on Earth.
+There’s the conscious which is our brain function here on Earth.
 There’s the subconscious which are our guardian angels made up of antimatter.
 And then there’s the superconscious which is essentially our souls plugged in in Heaven.
 This is what Christians refer to when they talk about mind, body and spirit.
+You with me so far?”

-“Now, scientists think that when common matter and antimatter come into contact with each other, they annihilate each other in a powerful explosion that emits a bright light.
+“Now,” Elijah continued, “scientists think that when common matter and antimatter come into contact with each other, they annihilate each other in a powerful explosion that emits a bright light.
 But they’re completely ignoring the Law of Conservation of Mass which states that matter cannot be created or destroyed!
 That’s because common matter and antimatter don’t annihilate each other!
 They revert back to dark matter just like steam and ice revert back to water!
 That’s why scientists think the matter gets destroyed – because we only have the technology to find antimatter – not dark matter!”

 “You see, common matter and antimatter aren’t exploding on contact!
 They’re imploding!
 The light created by this reaction is the same light that creates the tunnel of light people see when they die and come back to life – because at death the conscious and the subconscious come together and return back to Heaven!
 It’s even the same light that scientists say lights up a human egg at the time of conception!
 Again, it’s the manipulation of matter to divide the consciousness between realms!
 The Big Bang – that wasn't just an explosion that created the stars and planets!
 It was God literally taking a piece of Heaven and dividing it between the common matter of the world around us and the antimatter spirit world!”